Wal8800/wal8800.github.io/docs/_posts/2023-05-27-how-to-write-plain-code.markdown

 ### Coding concisely

-Similarly in coding, we want to write concise codes so that the reader can quickly understand.
+Similarly in coding, we want to write concise codes so that the reader can quickly understand the logic.
 What is concise code?
 I think it is code that has a clear intended purpose.
 It satisfies technical and non technical requirements such as readability and performance.
-Furthermore, it should be the most efficient and effective representation for logic.
-This means not necessarily the shortest code like all the logic in a single line but long enough to clearly express the logic in a readable fashion.
+Furthermore, it should be the most efficient and effective representation.
+This means not always aiming to fit the code in a single line but long enough to clearly express the logic in a readable fashion.

 The concept of concise code is applicable at every layer of the code base.
 Ranging from a single function, codes that integrate different modules together and codes that models the data and domain specific concepts.
 Given the broad scope, I'm limiting the discussion and examples to the codes within a single function.